Enhancing precision of atomic clocks by tuning disorder in accessories: Glassy disorder: Origins, models and averaging

 For acquiring better precision in metrological estimations, an experiment should be repeated a large number of times to attain the Cram\'er-Rao lower bound.
 The high number of repetitions of the measurements, in turn, can cause some fluctuations or imperfections in the system parameters which may drive the system some ``distance" away from its ideal nature.
 Also, as a consequence of the failure to construct an ideal experimental setup, disorder can appear in a system while tuning the parameters of the setup.
 Irrespective of the origin of the disorder, it may affect the efficiency of a measurement scheme, while estimating an unknown parameter.
-In this paper, we consider such scenarios, where some types of disorders are present in a system in the form of randomness, incorporated into the parameters of the system.
+In this paper, we consider scenarios, where some types of disorder are present in a system in the form of randomness, incorporated into the parameters of the system.
 We take the disorder parameter to be glassy, which means that the equilibration time of the disorder in the system is several orders of magnitude larger than the relevant observation time.
-This indicates that, for a specific realization of the disorder, the disordered parameters virtually do not alter during the time of investigation.
-They may change after a long time, but that time span is not in our study of interest~\cite{Ghoshal_Das}.
-Such systems are usually referred to in the literature as ``glassy"~\cite{Chowdhury,Parisi,Dutta,Nishimori,Giardina,Sachdev,Suzuki}.
-They have also been called ``quenched" disordered systems.
+For a specific realization (configuration) of the disorder, the disordered parameters virtually do not alter during the time of investigation~\cite{Chowdhury,Parisi,Dutta,Nishimori,Giardina,Sachdev,Suzuki}.
+They may change after a long time, but that time span is not in our range of interest.
+Such ``glassy'' systems have also been called ``quenched" disordered systems~\cite{Prabhu2,Bera2,Bera3}.
+In such scenarios, the disorder averaging must be performed after evaluation of the relevant physical quantity, which, in our case, is the Fisher information-based lower bound of the minimum uncertainty in measuring the parameter to be estimated, in presence of glassy disorder in the system.
+A similar averaging is performed for calculating quantities like magnetization and entanglement in glassy systems~\cite{Bera1,Bera2}.
+Further details of the origin of disorder in physical systems, the different disorder models and the disorder-averaging method for glassy disorder are provided in the succeeding subsections.